 - Waste time;

-We had an interactive dramatization and my assistant recorded it.
-We used a real vacuum cleaner and one girl was acting as Stan!
+We had an interactive dramatization, and my assistant recorded it.
+We used a real vacuum cleaner, and one girl was acting as Stan!
 It was truly outstanding and yet so spontaneous.
-I am still editing the video of the storytelling and I plan to add it as soon as possible!

 Listening task/TPR task during the dramatization:

-As usual, the children had some tasks during dramatization to motivate the group to listen to the story and concentrate better.
+The children had some tasks during dramatization to motivate them to listen to the story and concentrate better.

 - Listen for the places – try to remember what places Stan visits.

-We were also listening to music during dramatization.
-We used this city chatter video + vacuum cleaner sounds when the boy vacuums by using a sound app.
+We were also listening to music during dramatization – we used this city chatter video + vacuum cleaner sounds when the boy vacuums.